-DevOps & Microservices Summit: DevOps & Microservices, 10 May 2017, Brussels
+DevOps & Microservices Summit, 10 May, Brussels

-DevOps now is in its seventh /eighth year of practice but the old architecture is no longer able to support the speed of delivery and so needs the additional help of Microservices for incremental change.
+DevOps now is in its seventh year of practice but the old architecture is no longer able to support the speed of delivery and so needs the additional help of Microservices and Docker for incremental change.
 But adopting a new capability requires a plan that includes people, process and technology.

 Dave Snowden, CTO Cognitive Edge